 A supplier that seeks to complain about a federal government procurement process has a number of choices, which can be taken simultaneously, serially or individually.
 To begin with, it can sue under the common law of Canada (typically for breach of contract and any applicable tort grounds).
 The supplier can also sue for breach of the GCRs.
-The supplier can also complain to the Canadian International Trade Tribunal (CITT) for a breach of Canada's obligations under applicable trade agreements such as NAFTA, the GPA, CETA, the CPTPP and the CFTA.49 Under the CFTA, Canadian provinces and territories must also establish or designate an independent administrative or judicial authority to receive and review challenges by suppliers.
+The supplier can also complain to the CITT for a breach of Canada's obligations under applicable trade agreements such as the GPA, CETA, the CPTPP and the CFTA.46 Under the CFTA, Canadian provinces and territories must also establish or designate an independent administrative or judicial authority to receive and review challenges by suppliers.

 The GCRs and Canada's trade agreements all contain different language, meaning that the federal government is subject to a host of obligations that may look similar in substance but that diverge in nuanced ways.
 Further, the CITT's procedural approach to complaints is significantly less formal than that of the courts.
 A dissatisfied supplier suing the federal government has at its disposal a range of choices with regard to complaint procedures.

-The CITT hears complaints respecting procurement involving the federal government covered by NAFTA, the GPA, CETA, the CFTA and certain other international trade agreements.
-Section 6 of the Canadian International Trade Tribunal Procurement Inquiry Regulations50 provides that a complaint must be filed with the CITT within 10 working days of the date on which the potential supplier first became aware, or reasonably should have become aware, of its ground of complaint to either object to the contracting authority or file a complaint with the CITT.
+The CITT hears complaints regarding procurement involving the federal government covered by the GPA, CETA, the CFTA and certain other international trade agreements.
+Section 6 of the Canadian International Trade Tribunal Procurement Inquiry Regulations47 provides that a complaint must be filed with the CITT within 10 working days of the date on which the potential supplier first became aware, or reasonably should have become aware, of its grounds of complaint to either object to the contracting authority or file a complaint with the CITT.
 The CITT provides quick remedies, usually issuing its decision within 90 days of the complaint having been made.
 Costs vary depending on the complexity of the matter.

 Besides communicating directly with the contracting authority, courts are the preferred forum for all other procurement-related complaints.
 Limitation periods on judicial proceedings differ depending on the court and jurisdiction.
-The Limitations Act (Ontario) assigns a basic limitation period of two years.51 Costs vary depending on the complexity of the matter.
+Ontario's Limitations Act assigns a basic limitation period of two years.48 Costs vary depending on the complexity of the matter.

 ii Grounds for challenge